IDoCodingStuffs/python-doodles/freeform-log.md

 I should go back a few steps actually.

 Ok how about just 1 transformer encoder layer?
 Not too hopeful but worth trying I guess.

+### 9 AM
+After that, I will try just per-image training again, and then an average pooling layer to pass things to the head.
+Train the backbone separately, after ensuring it can even train after the